Cultural holiday in Lappeenranta

 Underground garages offer ample parking in the city centre.

-Read more about the city centre here
+Read more about the city center here